blue-santa/Komodo-Resources/design/2018-06-07-project-outline/001-project-outline.md

         * How you do it
       How to Use Komodo's Privacy Services to Break Your Cryptocurrency Trail
         * Why it's important
+          * Discuss how businesses would be like player poker with hands shown
+          * Why having a transparent chain is good -- how it enables features that you can't verify with the private chain
         * What it's good for, and what it's not
         * How it works
         * How you do it